EPR spectra often display hyperfine structure, where the spectral lines split into several other ones,

 by the above-mentioned linewidth.
 Many organic radicals exhibit such EPR spectra at room temperature

-In the first step the \(B\)-region (magnetic flux density) and the resolution must be defined
+In the first step the \(B\)-region (magnetic flux density) and the resolution is defined

-argument or can be directly acquired from the parameter file using
+by the instrum.params argument or can be directly acquired from the parameter file, using

 and by the Breit-Rabi analytical expression for energy levels of the interacting nuclei.